 I am buying this with my employee training budget, do you provide a certificate or invoice that I can show to my employer?

 Yeah, definitely.
-Can provide certificate, invoice, or really anything you need to show your employer to get reimbursed.
-Just ask for it.
+Can provide certificate, invoice, or anything else you need.

 Yeah, all those challenges and product questions are here too.
 However, this course includes much more.

 Its main focus is on teaching product data science via a combination of theoretical lessons and practical examples.
 The challenges then come at the end to make sure things were learned properly.

 Also, the course includes many new product questions like, for instance, the first one in the samples.